-Ricardo runs a comprehensive risk identification and risk management process.
+How we comply What Ricardo has done in 2023 What Ricardo's plans are for further improvement b) Describe the organisation's processes for r nanaging climate-related risks.
+Ricardo runs a comprehensive risk dentification and risk management process.
 This involves assessment and rating by the Head of Risk in conjunction with BU and function management and delegation to risk owners for mitigation and update.
 Lower-level risks are owned and managed wholly within local business units.
-Specific climate-related risks are owned by the Director of Sustainability.
-These are managed in detail by the ESG Forum and appropriate business unit heads.
+Specific climate-related risks are bowned by the Director of Sustainability.
+These are managed in detail by the ESG Forum and appropriate business unit neads.
 The categories most relevant to climate impacts market changes, transformation management, supply chain, people, technology, laws and regulations, business interruption.

-- During 2023, a ground-up overhaul of the Group Risk Register was completed and focus given to each of the principal risks though ownership and mitigation using new probability/ impact trade-off scores - Specific BU level risks related to climate change, growth and recruitment are being addressed continually with the headcount increases.
-Specific skills in air quality and water management have been directly addressed through targeted recruitment - Growth capabilities are being addressed by specific investments aligned with client demands in climate-related consulting c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.

-Regular annual reviews which are built into the strategic planning process - refreshed yearly and incorporated into budget planning, capital allocation and M&A planning
+During 2023, a ground-up overhaul of the Group Risk Register was completed and focus given to each of the principal risks though ownership and mitigation using new probability/ impact trade-off scores Specific BU level risks related to climate change, growth and recruitment are being addressed continually with the headcount increases.
+Specific skills in air quality and water management have been directly addressed through targeted recruitment Growth capabilities are being addressed by specific investments aligned with client demands in climate-related consulting Regular annual reviews which are built into the strategic planning process - refreshed yearly and incorporated into budget planning, capital allocation and M&A planning